 The Acts of Paul and Thecla

 Some scholars, most notably Dennis MacDonald, have argued that the Pastoral epistles are intended as a polemic against the Acts of Paul and Thecla.
 The Acts of Paul and Thecla expresses a negative attitude towards marriage (compare 1 Tim 4:3) and condemns sexual intercourse (compare 1 Tim 2:15).
 It also allows women (Thecla specifically) to exercise authority and teach (compare 1 Tim 2:12).
 Given the contrasting positions taken by the Pastorals and the Acts of Paul and Thecla, MacDonald suggests that the epistles were written by a second century author as a response to what they considered to be contrary to Paul’s actual view.
 A significant hurdle to this view, however, is that the Acts of Paul and Thecla is dated by the consensus of scholars to the late second century.
-But the Pastoral epistles have to be significantly younger than this, particularly because they are listed as canonical by the Muratorian fragment, traditionally dated to 170 A.D.
+But the Pastoral epistles have to be significantly older than this, particularly because they are listed as canonical by the Muratorian fragment, traditionally dated to 170 A.D.
 It is doubtful that the Pastorals would have been recognized as canonical by the Muratorian fragment if they were a recent composition.
 Bart Ehrman, disagreeing with MacDonald, argues instead that “a more obvious solution” is “that whoever wrote the Acts of Paul was reacting to the (earlier) Pastoral epistles.”